avillanuevak/DataStructures/README.md

 # DataStructures
 Data Structures in C++.
-From lists to auto-balanced binary trees and hash maps.
+From linked lists to auto-balanced binary trees and hash maps.